 One day Eduardo fails to come home.
 A distraught Lili eventually goes to see Caridad (Eslinda Núñez) who claims she can bring him back via black magic.
 However, the results are not what she expects.

-Is That You? would be dark and horrifying film even without bringing the dark arts into it.
-Domestic violence, mental illness, Stockholm Syndrome and even hints of incest figure into the film.
+Is That You? would be a dark and horrifying film even without bringing the dark arts into it.
+Domestic violence, mental illness, Stockholm Syndrome, and even hints of incest figure into the film.
 It’s relentlessly downbeat and there are almost no scenes that convey any kind of happiness at all.

 The film’s look matches its mood.
 Everything is drab, often brown and dirty looking.
 Even the green of the trees is muted and dulled down.
 It’s the kind of landscape where, when Lili starts talking to her father’s spirit it doesn’t seem odd.
 And the possibility of him possessing her is almost logical.